ajanet1993/8086/Information seeking/Five Millennium Catalog of Solar Eclipses.md

  1. Estimate the future occurence of solar eclipse.
  2. Analyze the past occurences group by year and location.
  3. Estimate the average duration of the eclipse.

+### References

+1. Bretagnon P., Francou G., "Planetary Theories in rectangular and spherical variables: VSOP87 solution", Astron.
+Astrophys., vol. 202, no. 309 (1988).

+2. Brown, E. W., Tables of the Motion of the Moon, Yale University Press, New Haven, 1919.

+3. Chapront, J., Chapront-Touze, M. and Francou, G., "A new determination of lunar orbital parameters, precession constant and tidal acceleration from LLR measurements", Astron.
+Astrophys., vol. 387, pp 700-709 (2002).